 If you hire an attorney to assist you with mediation, you probably will need to pay them an hourly fee.
 On the other hand, if you do not hire an attorney, mediation can be relatively inexpensive.
 Many non-profit organizations offer free mediation services or services for a very low cost.
 Courts and bar associations may provide these services as well, since they would prefer to reduce the burden on courts by resolving disputes outside litigation.
 These mediators generally will be attorneys or retired judges.
 Law school clinics also may offer free mediation services.
 Professors supervise these clinics, so you may get the benefit of an outstanding legal mind.

 Some disputes involve high stakes or a certain level of sophistication.
 In these cases, a free mediator may not be good enough.
 Some areas of the country also do not offer free mediation services.
 If you need to hire a paid mediator, they probably will cost hundreds of dollars per hour.
-However, these costs probably will be much less than the costs of litigation, which is the main alternative.
 You might urge the other party to split the mediator fees with you.
 If they are reluctant or do not seem to be participating in mediation in good faith, you might point out that the alternative of litigation would involve much more time, expense, and risk.
 (Mediation is likely to fail if both parties do not participate in good faith.)